spencer-shadley/completed-class/07-project-1-part-one/hw/README.md

 ## Submission on BCS

-You are required to submit the following:
+Everyone is required to submit the following (yes, everyone in the group):

 - The URL of the deployed application